Brumby Specialty Riding Group

 What is Brumby Riding Camp?

 Brumby riding camp is a unique English horseback riding program within a main camp setting… 12 campers, ages 10 to 14 spend four weeks expanding their stable management knowledge and improving their riding skills with four talented staff.
-The Brumby program is designed for enthusiastic, experienced campers who want to spend a month looking after their "own horse."
+The Brumby program is designed for enthusiastic, campers, comfortable around horses, who want to spend a month looking after their "own horse."

 What is the setting?